Polyandrocarpa

-Polyandrocarpa is a genus of ascidian tunicates within the family Styelidae.
+Polyandrocarpa is a genus of ascidian tunicates in the family Styelidae.

-Taxonomy
+Description

-Tunicates are a subphylum of the Chordata and occupy a diverse range of marine habitats such as shallow water, near shore, open ocean, and the deep sea.
-Tunicates are invertebrates, and their bodies are surrounded by a tunic resembling cartilage, composed of proteins, carbohydrates, and tunicin, with thickness ranging from thin and delicate to transparent and gelatinous.
-The three classes of tunicates are Ascidiacea, Thaliacea, and Appendicularia.
+Species of the genus Polyandrocarpa are invertebrates, and their bodies are surrounded by a tunic resembling cartilage, composed of proteins, carbohydrates, and tunicin, with thickness ranging from thin and delicate to transparent and gelatinous.
+They are primarily sessile species that filter-feed and reproduce by budding.
+As members of the order Stolidobranchia they have folded pharyngeal baskets.

-The Ascidiacea class, also known as the sea squirts, are primarily sessile species that filter-feed and reproduce by budding.
-This class contains three orders: Aplousobranchia, Phlebobranchia, and Stolidobranchia.

-The order Stolidobranchia are distinguished from other tunicates due to the presence of folded pharyngeal baskets.
-The order Stolidobranchia contains three families: Molgulidae, Pyuridae, and Styelidae.

-Styelidae contain both colonial and solitary species, and a number of these species have intermediate morphologies.
-For example, certain social species within the Styelidae family reproduce clonally, and others grow in large clusters that resemble social colonies; some species brood larvae, and others are solitary, free-spawning species; and some species within Styelidae exhibit direct development.

-Polyandrocarpa are a genus within the family Styelidae.
-Characteristics of Polyandrocarpa species include bilateral symmetry, colonial organization, a soft-bodied skeletal structure, i.e., invertebrates, and may possibly include an ocelli visual system.
+Characteristics include bilateral symmetry, colonial organization, a soft-bodied skeletal structure, and may possibly include an ocelli visual system.
 Species are filter feeders in marine benthic and shallow environments.

 Species

 Species within the genus Polyandrocarpa include: